-Nationals Win First World Series For Washington D.C.
-Since 1924, Defeat Houston Astros In Game 7, 6-2
+Nationals Win First World Series For Washington, D.C., Since 1924, Defeat Houston Astros In Game 7, 6-2

 The Washington Nationals defeated the Houston Astros in Game 7 of the 2019 World Series at Minute Maid Park in Houston, Texas, on Wednesday — winning the first World Series in the 50-year history of the franchise.
-The Nationals were founded in 1969 as the Montreal Expos, moving to Washington D.C. in 2005.
+The Nationals were founded in 1969 as the Montreal Expos, moving to Washington, D.C., in 2005.

 The Nationals, representing the National League, won Game 7 by a 6-2 score, becoming the first team in the 115-year history of the Major League Baseball World Series to win four games on the road.
-They also won the first World Series by a team based in the nation’s capital since the American League Washington Senators defeated the New York Giants in 1924, Baseball Reference records.
+They also won the first World Series by a team based in the nation’s capital since the American League Washington Senators defeated the New York Giants in 1924, per Baseball-Reference.
 That World Series 95 years ago also went the full seven games.

 Washington starter Max Scherzer gutted out five innings, allowing two runs.
 The three-time Cy Young Award winner was pitching after receiving a cortisone shot for a painful impingement in his neck that originally saw him as a scratch for Game 7, according to The Washington Post.

-Nationals Manager Dave Martinez brought in Patrick Corbin, who started all 33 games he pitched in the regular season, out of the bullpen to start the sixth.
-At the time, the Astros held a 2-0 lead on a solo home run by Yuli Gurriel in the first inning, and a fifth-inning RBI single by Carlos Correa.
+Nationals manager Dave Martinez brought in Patrick Corbin, who started all 33 games he pitched in the regular season, out of the bullpen to start the sixth.
+At the time, the Astros held a 2-0 lead on a solo home run by Yuli Gurriel in the first inning and a fifth-inning RBI single by Carlos Correa.

 Corbin turned the game around for Washington, holding the Astros — the third-highest scoring team in the Major Leagues — to just two hits and no runs over three dominant innings.